jotaefepinho/online-store/README.md

 - Navigation works smoothly between all sections.
 - Product grid displays correctly on desktop and mobile views.
 - Buttons and form fields are functional but not yet connected to a back-end.
+- Pages work with simple implementations of their uses.
 ---

 ## Build Procedures